 In addition to the work she does at ERS, Kathy has served for six years each on the Hyde Park Center for Older Adults and Tri-State Parkinson's Wellness Board as program chair.
 She served on the board for Healthy Moms & Babes for ten years and was elected board chair.
 She is active on the LeadingAge Ohio Affordable Housing Special Interest Group.

-As Vice President for Residential Housing & Healthcare, Ginny provides strategic leadership and management oversight for ERS’s continuing care communities.
-Ginny leads operations in the areas of residential housing sales, administration, nursing, social services, therapy, programming, maintenance, housekeeping, security, grounds, transportation, and laundry services.
-She is also responsible for the more than 1.5 million dollars in capital improvements made annually in our communities.
+As Vice President for Healthcare, Ginny provides strategic leadership and management oversight for ERS’ continuing care communities.
+Ginny leads operations in the areas of residential housing sales, administration, nursing, social services, therapy, chaplaincy and programming

-Ginny currently leads our Risk Management Team and supports ERS’s Memory Support Task Force and is a Fellow of the LeadingAge Leadership Academy.
+Ginny currently leads our Risk Management Team and supports ERS’s Memory Support Task Force.
+She is a Fellow of the LeadingAge Leadership Academy.
 Additionally, she was part of the leadership team that designed the innovative Deupree Cottages on the organization’s Deupree House campus and Marjorie P Lee’s recent three year Master Plan.

 Joan Wetzel has worked in human resources and organizational leadership for the past 25 years in for-profit and not-for-profit organizations.
 At ERS, she serves as Vice President of Human Resources and Organizational Development where she provides strategic leadership in the areas of building and maintaining a strong desired culture, human resources management, change management, talent acquisition, performance management, leadership development, total rewards programs and redesign, workforce planning, succession planning, risk management, employee engagement, training and development, employee relations, corporate compliance and employment law.